Baton Rouge Police searching for grocery store employee accused of following, filming a 9-year-old girl

 Jonathan Isaac Gibbs, 24, is wanted for video voyeurism and indecent behavior with juvenile charges.

-According to the warrant, the store's management received a complaint from a customer on Saturday that alleged a man, later identified as Gibbs, was following her daughter and videoing under her skirt on Aug.
+According to the warrant, the Hi Nabor on Winbourne Avenue's management received a complaint from a customer on Saturday that alleged a man, later identified as Gibbs, was following her daughter and videoing under her skirt on Aug.
 5.

 The woman said the man followed her and her daughter around the store through multiple aisles for several minutes.
 He stopped as they stopped, the mother told police.
 The man walked directly behind the family and put his phone on the ground under the 9-year-old's skirt, the warrant adds.
 He would then pretend to stock items and talk to the woman.